-For more information, parents may refer to the Charlottesville City School Board policy on Limited English Proficient Students, English as a Second Language or contact Program Director Beverly Catlin at 434-245-2421 or Beverly.Catlin@charlottesvilleschools.org.
+For more information, parents may refer to the Charlottesville City School Board policy on Limited English Proficient Students, our website’s information about English as a Second Language, or contact Program Director Jeannie Pfautz at 434-245-2421 or PfautzJ1@charlottesvilleschools.org.

 The school division’s policy regarding student fees and the fee schedule must be provided to parents annually and posted on the division’s website.